sebascherny/chrome-extension-project/README.md

 Navigate to one of the desired web pages (https://www.hilton.com, https://www.flytap.com, https://www.fctgl.com) and check that a notification is displayed at the top right of the page.

+The notification in www.hilton.com is the most similar to the one given in the PDF requirements.

 ## Django Admin

 First, create an admin user running `python manage.py createsuperuser` in a console after following the first steps as above.